Making Software Outsourcing Great Again

 Form a Strategic Alliance

-Starting with the first quadrant in the upper-left, these are projects that fall into a category of high strategic importance without contributing much to operational performance.
-These are the sorts of projects give you an advantage over your competition while simultaneously won’t negatively impact your company’s productivity.
+Starting with the first quadrant in the upper left, these are projects that fall into a category of high strategic importance without contributing much to operational performance.
+These are the sorts of projects that give you an advantage over your competition and won’t negatively impact your company’s productivity.

 These projects are safe since, if they’re done badly, they won’t throw too big a wrench into your business’ gears.
-However, you may not want to fully outsource this particular project, since it’s also going to deliver on high strategic value.
+However, you may not want to fully outsource these types of software development projects because these projects deliver on high strategic value.
 The best option here is opting for a strategic alliance with another company.

 With two companies pooling their resources toward a common goal without sacrificing their autonomy, the project can be effectively streamlined.
 Outsourcing, by comparison, generally involves turning over much more authority on a project to a qualified outsourcing company.

 The next quadrant in the upper-right categorize the projects that you absolutely must keep in-house.
 These projects carry the most weight for your company, both as products of strategic importance and in bearing considerable impact on your work’s operational performance.
+Therefore, outsourcing these software development projects is not recommended.
 In these instances, the best course of action is to retain these projects so that you can devote your full attention to their success.

 You’ll often find that these projects related directly to your company’s core competencies.
 These are an organization’s strongest qualities that determine productivity, quality, cost-effectiveness, and so on.
 Leaving the control of these projects in another company’s hands is generally a bad idea, like leaving your heart surgery in the hands of a mechanic.

-Projects that fall into the bottom-left quadrant are the polar opposite of “retain” projects.
-They’re the sort of work that don’t bear much leverage in the business game over your competitors while also not being critical to keeping your company running smoothly.
+Projects that fall into the bottom left quadrant are the opposite of “retain” projects.
+They’re the sort of work that doesn't bear much leverage in the business game over your competitors while also not being critical to keeping your company running smoothly.

 Most of the time these can be axed safely without leaving an impact.
 However, before finalizing that sort of decision, it’s worth examining the effects these projects have that may carry alternative benefits.
 A project may not bring much to the table related to your company’s success, but if it’s relatively inexpensive and still offers improvements in employee satisfaction, you may want to consider keeping it.

 This final quadrant in the bottom-right covers the most important aspect for this article: outsourcing.
-These projects, while they don’t necessarily mean a breakthrough in the software world, are important gears for keeping the company machine turning.
+These types of software development projects are important gears for keeping the company machine turning.

-Anything falling into this category is best outsourced to another company.
+That is why you should outsource software development if anything falls into this category is best outsourced to another company.
 They’re equivalent to chores in the sense that they need to be done for everything to run smoothly, but you have more important things to worry about.
-By outsourcing these projects, you can focus on your core competencies and “retain” projects that drive your business’ growth.
+By outsourcing these software development projects, you can focus on your core competencies and “retain” projects that drive your business’ growth.

 Different Types of Outsourcing